 Article VII, Section 703, subsection B, shall read: The chair of the Legislative Strategy Advisory Board (LSAB) shall be the head director of the department within ASCSU that directly works with the local, state, and federal governments, i.e. the “State and Local Policy Department.
 The Chair shall not have a vote but has the power of refusal specified in the LSAB Bylaws

-Article VII, Section 703, subsection G, shall read: The Legislative Strategy Advisory Board shall define their own bylaws to be ratified by the Senate through a bill no more than four weeks after the first meeting of the committee.

-Any change to the previous Legislative Strategy Advisory Board bylaws must be presented to and passed by the Senate by a two-thirds (2/3) vote.

 THAT THIS LEGISLATION SHALL BE FORWARDED TO: